 Composite "White" Fillings

-Furthermore, many people decide to replace their older silver amalgam fillings with newer white “tooth-colored” composite fillings.
+Many people decide to replace their older silver amalgam fillings with newer white “tooth-colored” composite fillings.
 There are a number of pros and cons associated with both composite and amalgam fillings.
 And it is worth discussing this with your dentist to determine the best course of action.

 Safety and Appearance: In addition to having a more pleasing and natural tooth-like appearance, composite fillings have the potential advantage of not containing mercury or other metals that may contribute to sensitivity or toxicity.
 Mercury toxicity from amalgam fillings is a controversial subject, though no research to date has been able to show any risks of having mercury as a component of amalgam dental fillings.
 However, many patients do have metal sensitivities and some have reported a metal taste after the placement of amalgam fillings.